TedHusted/awake/awake.md/awake.md

 Idisi: I will post here after the next council meeting.

 ***

 Tessa adjusts her virtual headset, settling into the immersive world of Echo Realm.

 “Ready,” she says to the headset.

 She phases into the game.
 A serene landscape spreads out before her.
 Hyper-realistic yet dreamlike, there are rolling green hills, sparkling rivers, and a distant city glowing under a pink-and-gold sky.
 Her avatar stands on the edge of a cliff overlooking the valley.
 She is a sleek warrior with gleaming armor.
-A massive sword is strapped to her back.
+Strapped on her back is a massive sword.

 Tessa watches her virtual gauntlets move in sync with her real-life gestures.
 “Flawless,” she murmurs, flexing her hands.
 Every detail was perfect.